bevyengine/bevy/working-migration-guides/README.md

 Each major Bevy version (e.g. 0.12, or 2.0) will get its own migration guide.
 The draft migration guides are organized into a folder of the same name inside of `bevyengine/bevy/working-migration-guides`.

-When we release our first release candidate for a cycle, these notes are moved from `bevyengine/bevy`, and into `bevyengine/bevy-website`, where they will receive a final editing pass.
+When we publish our first release candidate for a cycle, these notes are moved from `bevyengine/bevy`, and into `bevyengine/bevy-website`, where they will receive a final editing pass.

 ## Grouping changes into migration guides